mcescalante/shortenme/README.md

 # Running

 The easiest way to run this application is as a container via the Dockerfile.

-Build and run:
+Assuming you would like to run this on `localhost:8000` (default), build and run:
 ```
 docker build -t shortenme .
 docker run -p 8000:8000 --name shortenme shortenme
 ```

-Visit http://localhost:8000 to see the application's user interface, or just begin using the API.
+Visit http://localhost:8000 to see the application's user interface, or just begin using [the API](#api-endpoints).

+If you would like to deploy

 Alternatively, you can follow the development setup below and run the applicaton without a container.